Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 ### Text

+Use the `text` attribute to add text content to the tooltip.

-The tooltip is a description and therefor, the tooltip itself can not be interactive or focusable and contains only text.
+Because the tooltip itself never receives focus and is not in the tabbing order, a tooltip can not contain interactive elements like links, inputs, or buttons

 - Type: `string`
 - Default: `undefined`